History Of The Firm

 (Photo courtesy of London Inc. Magazine, 2017)

-The fourth generation, James and Mark Gardner, learned the business from the ground up and could often be seen in their early teenage years moving furniture and working live auctions during summers, evenings and weekends.
+The fourth generation, James and Mark Gardner, learned the business from the ground up and could often be seen in their early teenage years working live auctions and setting up sales during summers, evenings and weekends.
 The Gardner brothers attended the world’s leading auction school, Reppert School of Auctioneering located in Auburn, Indiana in 2002 and eventually took on managing rolls.
 In 2011, James pioneered monthly online art auctions in London which have since generated millions of dollars for his clients, as well handles auctions of high value collections for estates and private individuals.
 Mark managed the Tuesday evening live auctions for many years and now runs monthly estate, furniture and collector auctions which attract a worldwide audience.
 Today, after nearly 20 years working in the auction industry and being accredited appraisers with CPA (Canadian Professional Appraisers), the Gardner brothers are proud of their great success story and are often called upon by other industry leaders for advice.
 They also participate in appraisal seminars and charity auctions, along with their father Grant.

 186 York Street, historic building in downtown London, owned and operated by Gardner Galleries from 1971-2014